And I would say one more thing to the church lady who called us in the last hour.

 Tax cuts for millionaires or full school funding for New Jersey kids.

-Raising taxes on businesses in New Jersey, which that would have done, and individuals in New Jersey is not what's going to make our private sector grow.
+Raising taxes on businesses in New Jersey, which that would have done, and individuals in New Jersey, is not what's going to make our private sector grow.

-We already have the worst tax burden of any citizens in America.
+We already have the worst tax burden of any citizens in America when you combine all of our taxes.

-So raising taxes on anybody, because believe me, today they're going to raise taxes on those People next year they'll come back and raise taxes on somebody else, and then it's going to get into your pocket.
+Next year, they'll come back and raise taxes on somebody else, and then it's going to get into your pocket.

 Someone has to stand the line and say, no, we can do this by cutting spending and reducing the size of government.